ChickenShelf Life, Storage, and Spoilage Guide

 1-2 days

-Store raw chicken in a clean, covered container on the lowest shelf of the refrigerator to prevent juices from dripping onto other foods.
-Maintain refrigerator temperature at 40°F (4°C) or below.
+Store raw chicken in its original packaging or in a sealed container on the lowest shelf of the refrigerator to prevent juices from dripping onto other foods.
+Ensure refrigerator temperature is 40°F (4°C) or below.

 Freezer

-Whole chicken: 1 year; Chicken parts: 9 months; Ground chicken: 3-4 months
+Whole chicken: 1 year; Chicken parts: 9 months

 Signs of Spoilage